-The MiniLab MkII is, without doubt, one of the best small keyboard controllers we have ever seen.
+The Arturia MiniLab Mk2 is undoubtedly one of the best small keyboard controllers I have ever seen.
 But, it has some stiff competition; here are a few alternatives.

-The MPK Mini MkIII is still the king of the small keyboard controllers, but the MiniLab MkII runs it close.
-The MPK Mini MkIII has better pads, better keys, an LCD screen, and a long history of success.
+The MPK Mini Mk3 is still the king of the small keyboard controllers, but the MiniLab runs it close.
+The MPK Mini Mk3 has better pads, better keys, an LCD screen, and a long history of success.

-The Novation Launchkey Mini MkIII is a very popular keyboard controller, especially with Ableton users.
-But, for us, it doesn’t match the MiniLab MkII in many areas; buy Arturia.
+The Novation Launchkey Mini is a very popular keyboard controller, especially with Ableton users.
+But, for me, it doesn’t match the MiniLab Mk2 in many areas; buy Arturia.

 Alesis are masters of making budget instruments and controllers, and the V25 is a good example.
 Overall, it’s not as good as any others I mention in this review, but it has full-size keys, and that’s worth a lot.